MingYeu/DeepQLearning-SnackGame/README.md

 It use Apple Silicon GPU to train instead of CPU.

+# How to start!!
+## Train the model
+python3 train.py

+## Use the model to play
+python3 play.py

 That's how your Snake AI trains itself using Deep Q-Learning!

 1. Observing the current state of the game.